GoogleCloudPlatform/docker-ci-helper/MIGRATING_FROM_V1.md

-If you want to rely on the legacy Trampoline service account, you need to add `TRAMPOLINE_USE_LEGACY_SERVICE_ACCOUNT` to the environment allow list in the Kokoro job config follows:
+If you want to rely on the legacy Trampoline service account, you need to add `TRAMPOLINE_USE_LEGACY_SERVICE_ACCOUNT` to the environment allow list in the Kokoro job config as follows:

 ```
 # Use the legacy Trampoline service account in the bucket.